maryamghamdi/TAD_Saudi/README.md

 # Dataset
 The data used in the code is uploaded in the file `TAD_Saudi_Finance_Apps.csv`.
 This dataset contains metadata, user reviews, and permissions for **246 financial apps** available in the **Saudi Android store**.
-The dataset was collected by the authors using web scraping techniques and APIs, and **manually labeled**.
+The dataset was collected by the authors on January 2025 using web scraping techniques and APIs, and **manually labeled**.

 ### Columns Description